MLIS in Library and Information Science with Emphasis in PK-12 Library Media Specialist, Certification

 IS_LT 7380School Library Practicum3

-for Students Who Do Not Hold a Teaching Certificate
+For Students Who Do Not Hold a Teaching Certificate

 For students who do not hold Missouri teaching certificates, the program consists of 58 credit hours, including 30 credit hours of library and information science content, 18 hours of professional teacher education, and 10 hours of school library practicum and internship